 Becoming a contractor can give you a higher take home pay, more opportunity for career advancement, and higher flexibility and freedom in your career.
 Many permanent employees are making the switch to contracting, especially as the industry is in demand for skilled professionals for IT, Finance, and technical Marketing roles, to name a few.
 This gives you the opportunity to reach a higher salary level as a contractor than as a permanent employee.
 Furthermore, becoming a contractor allows you to expand your professional experience by working in a variety of roles.

 More about running your own limited company

 Having your own limited company not only helps you maximise your take home pay, but it also provides you with more security and control over your finances.
-Many contractors are opting to set up their own limited company as it has proved to be a more financially rewarding payroll option.
+Many contractors are opting to set up their own limited company as it’s proven to be a more financially rewarding option.

-If you choose to set up your own limited company, Churchill Knight can assist you with the following:
+If you choose to set up your own limited company, Churchill Knight can assist you with:

-- Setting up your limited company at no cost
+- Setting up your limited company for free

 - Setting up your business bank account